johnmburt/projects/AB_simulation/readme.md

 - **An importance factor is applied when generating responses.** Only a fraction of a real user's decision to click on a buy button will be due to the website design.
 I call this factor importance: if the website design is very inflnential, then importance will be higher.

 - **Response is calculated using a simple threshold.** The dependent variable for the model is conversion.
 If the final score is higher than the defined response threshold, then the result will be yes (conversion), otherwise no.

+### Step 3 build a website to host the model
+The goal is to deploy this model to a web server.
+The first task will be to create a microservice with an API to allow users to interact via a script, say a Python script in a Jupyter notebook, and submit site configurations and receive sample data indicating whether a sim-user converted or not.
+Next, I plan to build a nice GUI so that an administrator can log on and create their own custom simulation scenario and testers can log on and submit experiments via a graphic interface.

+### Step 4 improve the model
+A couple of colleagues have built a similar user simulation for a gaming platform, except they implemented an agent based model where users are code objects that interact with the simulated environment and can change behavior, etc. This allows a much more sophisticated and realistic simulation.
+For example, with user agents you can easily code interaction effects, polarizing preferences and even simulate the effect of influence - changing preferences as a result of experimental manipulation.
+Fun stuff, but for now, I want to get the simple model up and running so that people can test it out and give me feedback.